Shidacea/Shipectral/README.md

 Make also sure to set `CRYSTAL_PATH` to the appropriate crystal source path, especially on Windows.

 ### Building

+WARNING: Linux builds will most like not work currently.

 Note that this current version is only guaranteed to run on Windows 64bit and Ubuntu.
 You need to run `rake` in either a terminal (Ubuntu) or the 64bit Visual Studio Command Prompt (Windows).